Plains Game Hunts

 2024 / 2025

 This is a great discounted plains game hunt in Namibia with a famous outfitter!
-This renowned Namibian plains game outfitter is located approximately 2 hours Northeast of acres Windhoek.
+This renowned Namibian plains game outfitter is located approximately 2 hours southwest of Windhoek.
 He owns 109,000 acres of game-filled habitat and has access to many other prime hunting properties.
 With a kudu, gemsbok, mountain zebra, and three other animals included, this is a great deal on a free-range Namibia plains game hunt.!

 Rifle Only 2 x 1 ( 2 Hunters – 1 Guide) ONLY $3,500!!!